bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

     if there is at least one cluster in the following states: `provisioning`, `provisioned`, `accepted`, `waiting_for_kas_fleetshard_operator`
  3. At least one of the two following conditions are true:
-      * No cluster in the provider's region has enough capacity to allocate the biggest instance size of the given instance type
+      * No cluster in the provider's region has enough capacity to allocate the biggest instance size of the given instance type current supported by available capacity in the region before region limits are reached
-      * The free capacity (in streaming units) for the given instance type in the provider's region is smaller or equal than the defined slack capacity (also in streaming units) of the given instance type.
+      * The free capacity (in streaming units) for the given instance type in the provider's region is smaller or equal than the defined slack capacity (also in streaming units) of the given instance type and when a new cluster is provisioned, region limits won't be breached.
 Free capacity is defined as max(total) capacity - consumed capacity.
         For the calculation of the max capacity:
         * Clusters in `deprovisioning` and `cleanup` state are excluded, as clusters into those states don't accept kafka instances anymore.